AndrewAnnex/SpiceyPy/docs/binary_pck.rst

 SpiceyPy API Documentation

-A SpiceyPy function’s parameters specification is available using the built-in Python help system.
-A more detailed specification of the API can be found in the CSPICE HTML API documentation page located under
+A SpiceyPy function's parameters specification is available using the built-in Python help system.
-\``cspice/doc/html/cspice’’.

 For example, the Python help function